-- Ph.D. candidates are expected to be enrolled full time at the Harvard Graduate School of Arts and Sciences (GSAS) and to complete all coursework (minimum 16 courses/64 credits), comprehensive examinations (written and oral), and dissertation requirements within the seven-year program limit.
-Please visit the GSAS Student Handbook for information on tuition assessment. - Ed.L.D. candidates are expected to be enrolled full time and follow the standard guidelines of: one year of core coursework (Year 1 of the program); one year of additional coursework, including the required second-year course series and elective courses drawn from across the University, to complete at least 32 credits (Year 2 of the program); one year of full-time residency and Capstone work, including the L-300 course series (Year 3 of the program).
+Ph.D. candidates are expected to be enrolled full time at the Harvard Graduate School of Arts and Sciences (GSAS) and to complete all coursework (minimum 16 courses/64 credits), comprehensive examinations (written and oral), and dissertation requirements within the seven-year program limit.
+Please visit the GSAS Student Handbook for information on tuition assessment.

+• Ed.L.D. candidates are expected to be enrolled full time and follow the standard guidelines of: one year of core coursework; one year of additional coursework, including the required second-year course series and elective courses drawn from across the University, to complete at least 32 credits; one year of full-time residency and Capstone work, including the L-300 course series.